-The activity of a National Research Support Project (NRSP) focuses on the development of enabling technologies, support activities (e.g., collect, assemble, store, and distribute materials, resources and information), or the sharing of facilities needed to accomplish high priority research, but which is not of itself primarily research.
+National Research Support Projects (NRSPs)focus on the development of enabling and critical technologies (e.g., databases, cyberinfrastructure, on-line toolkits, etc.), support activities (e.g., collect, assemble, store, and distribute materials, data, resources, or information), or the sharing of facilities (e.g., example) needed to accomplish high priority research, but not primarily research.
+NRSPs are created to conduct activities that enable important research efforts dedicated to a national issue, relevant to and of use by most, if not all, regions.

 GENERAL

-National Research Support Projects are created to conduct activities that enable other important research efforts.
-Ideally, a NRSP would facilitate a broad array of research activities.
-The primary purpose of NRSPs shall not be solely to conduct research as there are other available mechanisms for creating these types of projects including the multistate research projects and the National Research Project (NRP) options.

-Examples of NRSP activities might include collection of data that are widely used by other research groups and efforts; development of databases; or development of critical technologies.

-All NRSPs must involve a national issue, relevant to and of use by most, if not all, regions.
-These projects draw on the best minds and resources within and outside the State Agricultural Experiment Station (SAES) system.
-All projects must pass scientific scrutiny.
-Where appropriate, linkages to similar international activities are encouraged.
-Although priority for funding will be given to NRSPs that address and meet one or more of the national priority areas identified by ESCOP, general consideration will be given to assuring that the portfolio of NRSP projects has sufficient diversity so as to make best use of limited funds.

-National Research Support Projects are initiated by use of Hatch funds drawn from the total federal allocation prior to the formula distribution to state agricultural experiment stations (SAESs).
-This funding process is called “off-the-top” and in total represents less than 1% of the federal formula funds to SAES.
+The National Research Support Project (NRSP) program is overseen by the NRSP Review Committee which manages the review of the projects and makes recommendations on funding.
+NRSPs are backed by the annual allocation of Hatch Multistate Research Funds (MRF) drawn from the total MRF federal allocation prior to the formula distribution to state agricultural experiment stations (SAESs).
+This funding process is called “off-the-top” and represents approximately 1% of the total federal Hatch capacity funds allocated to SAES.

-The National Information Management and Support System (NIMSS) is the official repository for NRSP project information.
-NIMSS is a web application for management of the Multistate Research Activities in a paperless environment.
-It is an information technology tool that facilitates the online submission of proposals, reports, and reviews.
+The National Information Management and Support System (NIMSS; www.nimss.org) is the official repository for NRSP project information.
+NIMSS is a web application for management of the multistate research activities and an information technology tool that facilitates the online submission of proposals, reports, and reviews.
 NIMSS also serves as the central repository of records pertaining to multistate research projects and activities since September 2003.
-Information can be accessed anywhere, anytime at www.nimss.org.

-ORGANIZATION of the NRSP REVIEW COMMITTEE
+ORGANIZATION OF THE NRSP REVIEW COMMITTEE

 General

-A NRSP Review Committee (hereafter referred to as the committee) with broad oversight responsibility for the NRSP portfolio has been established and charged with providing general oversight, consistency in review and approval processes, and a national perspective relative to research support needs.
-The committee does not have responsibility for micromanaging individual projects.
+A NRSP Review Committee (also referred to as the NRSP RC or the committee) with broad oversight responsibility for the NRSP portfolio has been established and charged with providing general oversight, consistency in review and approval processes, and a national perspective relative to research support needs.

-The committee has been delegated authority by the Experiment Station Section (ESS) to:
+The NRSP RC will:

-Make recommendations on new opportunities for NRSP investments
+Make recommendations on new opportunities for NRSP investments.

-Make 5- year budget recommendations to be adopted by the ESS
+Make budget recommendations to the ESS.

+Conduct reviews of new project proposals.

+Conduct reviews of project renewals.

+Make recommendations on project approval (new and revised) to ESS.

-Conduct annual and midterm reviews (year 3) of each project
+Conduct midterm reviews (year 3) of each project.

-Invest up to $2,000,000 in NRSPs
+Invest up to 1% of the total federal Hatch capacity funds (Hatch regular and Hatch multistate) allocated to SAES or $2,471,000 in NRSPs

-While playing a gatekeeper function for the SAES system, it is also important that the committee’s role is clearly advisory to the system.
-It makes recommendations to the ESS concerning existing and new projects.
-A key component of their role is to oversee implementation of sunset clauses whereby an NRSP reduces or eliminates its dependence on off-the-top funding.
-The committee brings its recommendations to the annual ESS meeting.
-It reports on the final project proposals and 5 year budgets, as well as their final recommendation.
-The SAES Directors vote one vote per institution contributing off-the-top funding) on approval of the project and its five-year budget.
-A simple majority vote is required to overturn the committee’s recommendation.
+The NRSP RC plays two important roles: as a gatekeeper function for the SAES system and as an advisor to the system.
+The NRSP RC makes recommendations to the state agricultural experiment station (SAES) directors concerning existing and new projects.
+A key component of the NRSP RC is to oversee implementation of sunset clauses whereby an NRSP reduces or eliminates its dependence on off-the-top funding.
+The committee reports on the final project proposals and 5-five-year budgets and makes recommendations at the annual ESS/AES/ARD meeting.
+The SAES Directors cast one vote per 1862 experiment stations contributing off-the-top funding) on approval of the project and its five-year budget.
+A simple majority vote by the SAES Directors is required to either approve or reject the NRSP RC’s recommendation.